-Moreover, as of June 30, 2022, the holders of up to 1,883,986 shares of our Class B common stock have rights, subject to some conditions, to require us to file registration statements for the public resale of the Class A common stock issuable upon conversion of such shares or to include such shares in registration statements that we may file for us or other stockholders.
+Moreover, as of March 31, 2023, the holders of up to 890,383 shares of our Class B common stock have rights, subject to some conditions, to require us to file registration statements for the public resale of the Class A common stock issuable upon conversion of such shares or to include such shares in registration statements that we may file for us or other stockholders.
 Any registration statement we file to register additional shares, whether as a result of registration rights or otherwise, could cause the market price of our Class A common stock to decline or be volatile.

-Further, as of June 30, 2022, we had options outstanding that, if fully exercised, would result in the issuance of 3,932,500 shares of Class A common stock and 1,034,500 shares of Class B common stock, as well as 1,822,000 shares of Class A common stock issuable upon vesting and settlement of outstanding RSUs.
+Further, as of March 31, 2023, we had options outstanding that, if fully exercised, would result in the issuance of 2,830,500 shares of Class A common stock and 1,034,500 shares of Class B common stock, as well as 2,048,000 shares of Class A common stock issuable upon vesting and settlement of outstanding RSUs.
 We have registered on Form S-8 under the Securities Act the shares of our common stock subject to outstanding stock options and RSUs as of the date of the Final Prospectus (defined below) and shares that will be issuable pursuant to future awards granted under our equity incentive plan.
 These shares can be freely sold in the public market upon issuance, subject to applicable vesting requirements, compliance by affiliates with Rule 144, and other restrictions provided under the terms of the applicable plan and/or the award agreements entered into with participants.

 We may issue our shares of common stock or securities convertible into our common stock from time to time in connection with financings, acquisitions, investments, or otherwise.
+New investors in subsequent transactions could gain rights, preferences, and privileges senior to those of holders of our Class A common stock.
 Any such issuance could result in substantial dilution to our existing stockholders and cause the trading price of our Class A common stock to decline.